Student Responsibilities & Requirements

 TO WRITE YOUR REPORT, YOU MUST USE THE REPORT TEMPLATE FORMAT; HOWEVER, you can change the font, add images to the report, etc. to stylize and create a report that reflects your creativity and individuality.

-Write your co-op employer a thank you letter following the completion of your co-op.
-This is a simple gesture than can leave a lasting positive impression.
+Write your co-op employer a thank you following the completion of your co-op.
+This is a simple gesture that can leave a lasting and positive impression.